Table of Contents

 - Unsafe lane changes

 The answer to this question is unclear, with both possible answers being unsupported.
-Proponents of lane-splitting argue that it’s a completely safe practice that keeps bikers safe.
-Opponents of lane-splitting claim that it’s dangerous because other motorists may not see bikers.
+Proponents of lane-splitting argue that it can be done safely and may provide protective benefits for motorcyclists.
+Opponents of lane-splitting claim that itโs dangerous because other motorists may not see bikers.
 Lane-splitting can lead to a vehicular accident, but so can other driving activities.
-More often than not, the motorcyclist will receive more significant injuries in a collision, and most bikers aren’t going to put themselves in that type of position by being overly reckless.
+More often than not, motorcyclists can suffer more significant injuries in a collision, and some bikers may try to avoid putting themselves in that kind of position by being overly reckless.

-Sometimes, subject experts can analyze the components and facts of a motorcycle accident to determine what really happened and who was truly at fault.
+Sometimes, accident reconstructionists can analyze the components and facts of a motorcycle accident to help determine what really happened and who was truly at fault.
 With California being a pure comparative negligence state, determining the cause of a motorcycle accident is critical.
-Any type of fault given to a person involved in a motorcycle accident can lower the amount of compensation they can receive for damages and injuries.
+Any type of fault given to a person involved in a motorcycle accident can lower the amount of compensation they can pursue.

-With that said, each party will need to compile evidence that proves that the other party was either completely or mostly at fault for the collision to maximize the amount of compensation they can receive to pay for damages, losses, and injuries.
-There are many parties that could be at fault for causing an accident.
+With that said, each party will need to compile evidence that demonstrates that the other party was either completely or mostly at fault for the collision to be able to pursue compensation for losses and injuries.
+In certain cases, there may be multiple parties at fault for causing an accident.

-In the beginning stages of filing a California motorcycle accident claim and seeking compensation for the damages caused by an accident, it’s first pivotal to understand how fault is determined.
+In the beginning stages of filing a California motorcycle accident claim and seeking compensation for the losses caused by an accident, itโs first pivotal to understand how fault is assessed.
 California is an at-fault state or a tort-liability state.
-This means that the liability of damages in the aftermath of a motorcycle accident is dependent on the party that’s at fault.
+This means that the liability for damages in the aftermath of a motorcycle accident is dependent on the party thatโs at fault.

-Under comparative negligence, which is the legal precedent in California, the plaintiff’s awarded compensation can be reduced according to their degree of fault.
-For this reason, it’s essential to prove the degree of fault for the defendant at the highest possible extent.
-Many motorcycle accidents are caused by the carelessness of other drivers.
-Don’t be easily fooled into taking the blame for an accident you didn’t cause, especially if you’ve suffered serious injuries and damages.
+Under comparative negligence, which is the legal precedent in California, the plaintiffโs awarded compensation can be reduced according to their degree of fault.
+For this reason, accurately assessing fault is crucial, as some motorcycle accidents are caused by the actions of other drivers.
+If youโve suffered serious injuries and damages, itโs important to seek accountability from the at-fault party for the harm they caused.

 Examples of common errors that cause motorcycle accidents include: